evanaze/evanazevedo.com/content/posts/nix-rpi5/index.md

 > For the vendor kernel to boot properly, you must switch from ACPI to Device Tree in the UEFI settings (at Device Manager -> Raspberry Pi Configuration -> ACPI / Device Tree -> System Table Mode).

-Now you should be all set to configure your Raspberry Pi to your heart's intent.
+Now you should be all set to configure your Raspberry Pi to your heart's content.

 # Resources